Cruise Ship Interior Cabins – Simple Photo Guide

 All passenger inside cabins are above the water level and are usually located on the same deck as ocean view or balcony cabins.

-Inside cabins usually go from the front to the end of the cruise ship.
+Inside cabins usually go all the way from the front to the back of the cruise ship.

 Why do Guests Book Interior Cabins?